ELELAB/environments_workshop/conda/conda.md

 - you need an additional package for data analysis (add a new dependency).
 - you have found a better visualization package and no longer need to old visualization package (add new dependency and remove old dependency).

+If any of these occurs during the course of your research project, we have several options:
+1) install new package into active environment (and export environment)
-If any of these occurs during the course of your research project, all you need to do is update the contents of your ```environment.yml``` file accordingly and then run the following command.
+2) export and update the contents of your ```environment.yml``` file accordingly and then run the following command.

 ```
 conda env update --prefix ./env --file environment.yml  --prune